Tinberg/Community-science-museum/README.md

 -I have used root to maintain my website in the future, when i have more time i will most likly change stuff and use it in my portfolio. that would be alot easier with the root.
 - the only AI i used midjourney for images only.
-- i chose not to us UL and LI in my section for expalem special events
+- i chose not to us UL and LI in my section for expalem special events -i chose to set font color to all text, so i know its the right color regardless of web browser -embed map code on visit us site is copyed from google maps, and it had inline styling by default.